 You should have completed a bachelor's degree in neuroscience, speech and hearing science, or other relevant field, e.g., biology, linguistics, psychology (we are open to many possibilities) or a master's degree in a similarly relevant field.
 The previous degree must be from a regionally accredited college or university.
-You must have a minimum of a 3.00 cumulative GPA (scale is 4.00 = ''A'') in the last 60 hours of your first bachelor's degree program, or a minimum of a 3.00 cumulative GPA (scale is 4.00 = ''A'') in an applicable master's degree program.
+You must have a minimum of a 3.00 cumulative GPA (scale is 4.00 = "A") in the last 60 hours of your first bachelor's degree program, or a minimum of a 3.00 cumulative GPA (scale is 4.00 = "A") in an applicable master's degree program.
 As described in the Graduate College website, not meeting this minimum standard does not automatically exclude you.
-Contact one of the program directors if you have questions in this regard.
+Contact the program director if you have questions in this regard.

-Typically, the application process is geared toward a start date of Fall semester.
-Applications are reviewed beginning March 1st for subsequent fall admission.
-Applications received after this date will be reviewed on a space-available basis.
+The MS in Auditory and Language Neuroscience has both a fall and spring program start.
+For the fall program start, applications are reviewed beginning March 1st for subsequent fall admission.
+For the spring program start, applications are reviewed beginning October 15th for subsequent spring admission.
+Applications received after the priority deadlines for fall and spring, will be reviewed on a space-available basis.
 All application materials are submitted online.
-Note that the Graduate College requires payment of a nonrefundable application fee.
+Note that Graduate Admissions requires payment of a nonrefundable application fee.
 International students must meet additional admissions requirements.